abhijeetraj900/task-management/README.md

 # 🗂 Task Management App

 Welcome to the **Task Management App**!
 This intuitive application allows users to manage their tasks efficiently using both List and Board views.
-This project was assigned by **AlterCompany** as a task to demonstrate my proficiency in building user-friendly task management solutions.
+This project was assigned by **The Alter Office** as a task to demonstrate my proficiency in building user-friendly task management solutions.

 ## ✨ Features